 5.4.7 A draft final report was submitted to AMO for comments during the previous reporting month and comment from AMO was received in early June 2007.
-Final report is under preparation for submission.
+AMO had no further comment on the Final Report.
+The final report will be submitted in the next reporting month.